alchemydc/go2sno/README.md

     ```

 2. Configure Environment:
-    Create a `.env` file in the root directory and add your COtrip API key:
+    Create a `.env` file in the root directory and add your required API keys:
+    - COtrip: road conditions and accidents/incidents
+    - tomtom: routing
     ```env
     COTRIP_API_KEY=your_api_key_here
+    TOMTOM_API_KEY=your_api_key_here
     ```

 3. Run the development server: